All Episodes

 He's fundraising is at a knife.

-CN literally is beside themselves today.
+Cnn's beside themselves today see, and it literally is beside themselves today.

 They said they're reporting it.

-After all this, see, he was supposed to be gone.
+See, he was supposed to be gone.

-He's supposed to have uh tucked his tail between his legs and uh grabbed the nearest woman and you know faded stage left.
+He's supposed to have uh tucked his tail between his legs and uh grabbed the nearest woman and, you know, faded stage left.

 Get out of here.

-Fundraising is up, his polling is holding fairly steady, raised nine million dollars, so now he's cashing in.
+His polling is holding fairly steady, raised nine million dollars, so now he's cashing in.

-Speaking of sexual harassment uh charges, or rather the lack of them in this case.
+Uh charges, or rather the lack of them in this case.

-She's she's the daughter, by the way, of the movie star Debbie Reynolds.
+There's an amusing anecdote out there, Carrie Fisher's latest autobiography she's she's the daughter, by the way, of the movie star Debbie Reynolds.

 She was the entertainment.